Scaling API Management

 Leaders focused on scaling within current UI and keeping dev velocity high.

-Each feature is configured using policy settings, which define how the gateway should behave.
+Each feature is configured using policy settings.
 These reusable configurations are applied to APIs to ensure consistent, automated handling of requests and responses.

 Solution Sketching